manikandan-ravikiran/HCI_Notes/README.md

 The pdf is not released due to copyright.
 Please raise an git issue for the same.

+### Assignments
+The assignments are released in seperate [repository](https://github.com/manikandan-ravikiran/HCI-Assignments-Summer-2020)

 ### Citation
 ```
 @misc{ManiHCINotes,